-Failure to accurately answer financial questions or disclose a criminal background may raise red flags, but the primary cause of nonpayment is generally related to medical history.
+Failure to accurately answer financial questions or disclose a criminal background may raise red flags, but the primary cause of nonpayment is generally related to medical history or a medical condition.
 An applicant who withholds relevant medical information, whether intentionally or not, places their policy’s benefits in jeopardy.

 “If it’s an obvious misrepresentation, like you had open-heart surgery and didn’t disclose it, there’s no lawyer in the world that’s going to be able to fix it,” says Ted E. Trief of Trief & Olk, who handles life insurance claim disputes.
 If a question is open to different interpretations because it wasn’t clearly stated, there may be more leeway.

-But if the circumstances are “debatable at all,” Trief says, there may be avenues to overturn the decision.
+But if the circumstances are “debatable at all,” Trief says, there may be avenues to overturn the life insurance claim denial.